Jypear/tocketry/docs/handbooks/conditions/api/scheduler.rst

 the scheduler has looped through the tasks for given number of time.
 This is useful for testing to, for example, do a short test that the scheduler launches your task.
-It is extensively used in Rocketry's unit tests.
+It is extensively used in Tocketry's unit tests.

 .. literalinclude:: /code/conds/api/scheduler_cycles.py
     :language: py